Drive My Car

 At 3 p.m., I check in.
 This is the second hotel in Japan where I’ve stayed without any wireless Internet.
 I can’t believe it.
 The building itself resembles more of a block of apartments than a hotel.
 I decide to rent the hotel’s laptop for both nights at ¥500 per night, which is actually not that bad.

 My room provides only the basic amenities, but the hotel does have ¥180 cans of beer on the vending machine floor, although it’s only Kirin Beer.
 The hotel information seems quite standard, except for one exciting detail: “We offer free curry and rice from 17:00 to 20:00.”
-Yet, there’s a neat, hand-drawn ink line through this particular piece of information.
+There is a neat, hand-drawn ink line through this particular piece of information.
 Not available today, it seems.

 The laptop itself loads sluggishly, which is a common issue I’ve encountered in Japan.
 It’s so old that it doesn’t recognise my camera, preventing me from uploading any photographs.
 I search for the nearest Internet cafe and after a considerable effort, it finally locates a Popeye Media Cafe.
 Perfect.